Optional opt_options: DeviceOrientationOptionsOptions.

 To get notified of device orientation changes, register a listener for the

-event on your ol.DeviceOrientation
+generic change event on your ol.DeviceOrientation instance.

 http://www.w3.org/TR/orientation-event/